HII revenues down in 2024, but Mission Technologies arm blooms

 In Q4, HII won a $3 billion contract to feed into the US Defence Department’s Logix programme, $9.6 billion in contracts to build three more San Antonio-class Landing Platform Dock amphibious ships and another America-class Landing Helicopter Assault amphibious ship.

-Chris Kastner, HII’s president and CEO, said: “We continue to make progress on ships put under contract pre-COVID, and are working diligently with our customers to put over $50 billion of new work under contract.”
+HII president and CEO Chris Kastner said: “We continue to make progress on ships put under contract pre-Covid, and are working diligently with our customers to put more than $50 billion of new work under contract.”

 He also drew attention to the work of the company’s Mission Technologies group, which secured $12 billion in total future contract value during 2024.